Kazazoom/mxit-net-advert-helper/README.md

 mxit-net-advert-helper
 ======================

-The C# version of AdvertHelper for Mxit takes care of Shinka Ad requests and display for C# based Mxit Apps
+The C# version of AdvertHelper for Mxit takes care of Shinka Ad requests and display for C# based Mxit Apps.
+The library is provided under the open source BSD-3 license.

 Install steps: